MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/app-distribution/app-store-distribution/index.md

 ---

 # App Store Distribution

-_This document covers the requirements for distribution to Apple's App Store._

 Once a Xamarin.iOS app has been developed, the next step in the software development lifecycle is to distribute the app to users using the iTunes App Store.
 This is the most common way of distributing applications.
 By publishing an application in Apple’s App Store, it can be made available to consumers worldwide.